SuhasBk/Saavn-Terminal-Client/README.md

 # Saavn_Terminal_Client

-A Python browser automation script to listen songs, search for lyrics, download songs and share songs on [Saavn](http://jiosaavn.com) right from terminal.
+A Python CLI browser-automation script to search for, listen to, download and share songs from [Saavn](http://jiosaavn.com).

 Usage : saavn.py ( chrome || firefox) ( on || off )*